Extremely Simple Streaming Forest: Methods

 For comparison with state-of-the-art streaming tree algorithms, we experimented with two existing estimators: Hoeffding trees and Mondrian forests \citep{domingos_mining_2000, lakshminarayanan_mondrian_2014, khannouz_benchmark_2020, pfahringer_new_2007, gomes_machine_2019, lakshminarayanan_mondrian_2016}.

-HTs, also known as VFDTs (Very Fast Decision Trees), are designed to grow tree learners incrementally using Hoeffding bounds \citep{domingos_mining_2000, hoeffding_probability_1994}.
+HTs are designed to grow tree learners incrementally using Hoeffding bounds \citep{domingos_mining_2000, hoeffding_probability_1994}.
 After observing $n$ samples within range $R$, the bound states that, with $1 - \delta$ probability, the variable's true mean is no smaller than the sample mean minus $\epsilon$, where

 Thus, the algorithm's robustness is determined by specifying the $\delta$ value.
 This statistical bound is independent of heuristic measures (e.g. Gini index and information gain), and the tree splits the current leaf node after observing enough samples.